Book of Common Prayer (1549): Title

 The complete title was The Book of the Common Prayer and Administration of the Sacraments, and other Rites and Ceremonies of the Church after the Use of the Church of England.
-The prayer book's title refers to three categories of services; "common prayer" meant morning and evening prayer.
+The prayer book's title refers to three categories of services: common prayer (morning and evening prayer), sacraments (baptism and holy communion), and "other rites and ceremonies".

 Background

 The forms of parish worship in the late medieval church in England followed the Roman Rite.
-The priest said or sung the liturgy in Latin, but the liturgy itself varied according to local practice.
+The priest said or sang the liturgy in Latin, but the liturgy itself varied according to local practice.
 By far the most common form, or "use", found in Southern England was that of Sarum (Salisbury).
 There was no single book; the services that would be provided by the Book of Common Prayer were to be found in the Missal (the Mass), the Breviary (daily offices), the Manual (the occasional services of baptism, marriage, burial etc.), and the Pontifical (services conducted by a bishop—confirmation, ordination).
 The chant (plainsong or plainchant) for worship was contained in the Roman Gradual for the Mass, the Antiphonale for the offices, and the Processionale for the litanies.

 The liturgical year followed the Roman calendar for the universal feast days, but it also included local feasts as well.
 The liturgical calendar determined what was to be read at the daily offices and the Mass.
 By the 1500s, the calendar had become complicated and difficult to use.
 Furthermore, most of the readings appointed for each day were not drawn from the Bible but were mainly legends about saints' lives.
 When scripture was assigned, only brief passages were read before moving on to an entirely different chapter.
 As a result, there was no continuity in scriptural readings throughout the year.

 The Book of Common Prayer was a product of the English Reformation.
 In England, the Reformation began in the 1530s when Henry VIII separated the Church of England from the Roman Catholic Church and the authority of the pope.
 For the liturgy, Protestant reformers advocated replacing Latin with English, greater lay participation, more Bible reading and sermons, and conforming the liturgy to Protestant theology.
 Henry VIII, however, was religiously conservative, and Protestants had limited success in reforming the liturgy during his reign.

 The work of producing a liturgy in the English language was largely done by Thomas Cranmer, Archbishop of Canterbury, starting cautiously in the reign of Henry VIII and then more radically under his son Edward VI.
 In his early days Cranmer was a conservative humanist and admirer of Erasmus.
 After 1531, Cranmer's contacts with Protestant reformers from continental Europe helped to change his outlook.
 By the late 1530s, Cranmer had adopted Lutheran views.
 By the time the first prayer book was published, Cranmer shared more in common with Reformed theologians like Martin Bucer and Heinrich Bullinger.